 Designs can range from rustic alpine to vibrant xeriscape garden to minimalist zen meditation aesthetics and anything in between.

 Did you know that the Water Department of Denver is credited for coining the word “xeriscape” back in 1981?
 Really!
 Denver Water combined "landscape" with “xeros” (the Greek word for “dry”), to make it easier to talk about a style of landscaping suited to the Front Range and other semi-arid regions.

-Ask your landscape designer to select plants adapted to the Denver metro’s general weather patterns.
+Ask your landscape architect to select plants adapted to the Denver metro’s general weather patterns.
 (If you have lived near the Mile High City for at least a season or two, you’ll notice how quickly the weather can turn from 70 degrees one day to snowing or below freezing the next!)
 Your plants need to be adapted to withstand these extremes, and they shouldn't require copious amounts of water remain healthy.

-A skilled landscape architect like our award winning designer will create a beautiful plan for you that is aesthetically pleasing with more than just a sea of sand or rocks replacing your lawn.
+A skilled landscape architect like our award winning designer will create a beautiful plan that is aesthetically pleasing with more than just a drab span of sand or rocks to replace your lawn.
 Ideally you want to enjoy a beautiful space that is designed to require minimal water consumption and minimal maintenance.

 Arterra owner, John Majeski, approaches xeriscape designs considering your area’s average rainfall and what grows indigenously in your area.
 Instead of expansive sod lawns, he incorporates natural materials like turf grasses, native plants like deciduous shrubs or pine trees, and wildflowers that are hardy enough to sustain the varied temperature swings seen in our region.

 Some of John’s favorite plants to work with include roses, ornamental grasses, boxwood, and certain cacti.